pianoholic0120/463084_face/README.md

 ### Fractal Dataset
 Here is the [Fractal Dataset](<https://drive.google.com/drive/folders/1uxK7JaO1NaJxaAGViQa1bZfX6ZzNMzx2>) to download.
-This is provided by original DiffuseMix paper, thanks for theier work.
+This is provided by original DiffuseMix paper, thanks for their work.